-School-Based Assessment provides an opportunity to individualize a part of the curriculum to meet the needs and interests of students.
+School-Based Assessment provides an opportunity to individualise a part of the curriculum to meet the needs and interests of students.
 It facilitates feedback to the student at various stages of the experience.
 This helps to build the self-confidence of students as they proceed with their studies.
-The SBA also facilitates the development of critical skills and abilities, emphasized by the subject and enhances the validity of the examination scores.
+The SBA also facilitates the development of research and analytical skills, and critical skills and abilities, emphasised by the subject and enhances the validity of the examination scores.